 Payments API is designed according to the REST principles where different resources are created and updated.
 This allows easy integration using existing tools and provides established security infrastructure between the parties.
 This also simplifies the overall design and implementation of the API functionalities.

 Payments API is designed to be fully asynchronous and the immediate response indicates only if the initial submission of the API call has succeeded (e.g. contains valid request body that can be parsed).
-Actual results of the methods are delivered to the merchant by making callback requests to the merchant hosted Local API.
-On object status change, a new callback request is made to the Local API.
+Actual results of the methods are delivered to you via callbacks.
+On object status change, a new callback request is made to your endpoint.

 Fortumo will respond with one of the following HTTP codes to indicate that your request has been received.